 Fault Tolerance

-Melissa includes a robust system for fault tolerance and checkpointing the various components of an experiment.
-Users can activate fault tolerance by setting:
+Melissa provides a robust fault tolerance and checkpointing system for managing various components of an experiment.
+Users can enable fault tolerance by configuring the settings as follows:

 {